A Dynamic Stochastic Block Model for Multidimensional Networks: Conclusion

 \section{Conclusion}

-This work has focused on extending the DSBM to a multi--layer setting with HMC dependence.
+This work has focused on extending the DSBM to a multidimensional setting with dependent Hidden Markov Chains (HMC).
 This task is achieved assuming node membership is driven by a different HMC in each layer.
 The HMC dependence across layers is specified as a saturated multinomial logit model.
-The resulting model, DSBMM, allows to study the relationship between layers' block structure and it provides a framework for a Granger--block causality test.

-The dependence in transition probabilities is able to capture coupling trends between the membership structure of the layers, decoupling tendencies, or more complex relationships.
-Compared to the existent literature on multi--layer SBM that gives only a correlational measure between layers, the DSBMM not only gives information on the dependence in terms of sign and magnitude, but also on its direction.
+The resulting model, DSBMM, enables us to study the relationship between the block structure of layers and provides a framework for a NGB causality test.
+Compared to the literature on multidimensional SBM, our DSBMM is novel in many aspects.
+First, it can capture coupling trends between the membership structure of the layers, decoupling tendencies, or more complex relationships.
+Second, it provides information on the sign, magnitude, and direction of the dependence.
+Moreover, node- and dyad-specific covariates are included to capture heterogeneity that may affect the weights and the sparsity patterns of the networks.
+Finally, the dependence between the four types of layers --- weighted and unweighted, directed and undirected --- can be easily incorporated into our model.